gohanko/asanitize/README.md

 # asanitize
 ![Status](https://github.com/gohanko/asanitize/actions/workflows/asanitize.yml/badge.svg)

-A simple commandline (and now GUI) tool to bulk delete messages/posts from your social media accounts.
+A simple commandline tool to bulk delete messages/posts from your social media accounts.
 Please beware that using this tool on some services such as Discord is against their TOS and you might get banned.

 ## Installation
 Python 3.6+ is required.
 For instructions on installing Python and pip see "The Hitchhiker's Guide to Python" [Installation Guides](https://docs.python-guide.org/starting/installation/)